ShowShark Server Features

 • Title scanning with 120-second minimum filter (excludes menus and trailers)

-• Content classification: movie (single or 2x longest title), TV season (multiple similar durations), ambiguous
+• Content classification: movie (single or 2 longest titles), TV season (multiple similar durations)

 • Multi-codec keyframe detection: H.264, HEVC, MPEG-1/2, VC-1